 If you actually find junk food that is cheaper than whole food, think long-term.
 Health implications.

-Mehdi is author of StrongLifts.com, a blog about Strength Training, nutrition, lifestyle & attitude.
+Mehdi is author of StrongLifts.com , a blog about strength training, nutrition, lifestyle & attitude.
 His articles include the Anabolic Diet & the Beginner Strength Training Program.
-Join him at StrongLifts.com for the fascinating journey toward more strength, bigger muscles, low body fat & a better health.
+Join him at StrongLifts.com for the fascinating journey toward more strength, bigger muscles, low body fat & better health.